Custom Metal Brackets and Mounting Components

 Which materials are common for custom mounting brackets?

 Aluminum, stainless steel and carbon steel are the most common choices.
-The right material depends on load, corrosion exposure, finish requirements and overall assembly weight.
+The right material depends on load, corrosion exposure, finish requirements and overall assembly weight, which is why custom aluminum brackets and custom steel brackets often split into different RFQ paths.

 Which bracket features usually add the most cost?